HathorNetwork/rfcs/text/0000-p2p-sync.md

 - During the sync algorithm and the peer has requested this data and is expecting it;
 - During the real time propagation when a new transaction arrives into the network and the peer is not expecting it.

-Its payload is a string with the payload type and the transaction struct in hexadecimal in the following format: `payload_type:transaction_struct`, where the`payload_type` is either 'tx' or 'block' to indicate the type of the struct.
+Its payload is a string with the transaction struct encoded in base64.

 ### NOT-FOUND Command